 The West Coast of North America is ideally positioned to serve these large import markets.
 BC’s proximity to Asia provides material logistics and cost advantages.

-Transporting propane by rail to northwestern British Columbia and then shipping it from our terminal will cost less and enable propane to reach its end-use market 10 days faster than alternative routes through the U.S.
+Transporting propane by rail to Northwestern BC and then shipping it from our terminal will cost less, use less energy and enable propane to reach its end-use market 10 days faster than alternative routes through the U.S.

 Our approach is to develop a meaningful project for British Columbia.
-In advance of project launch, Pacific Traverse Energy is actively meeting with local First Nation communities, stakeholders and government.
+In advance of project launch, PTE is actively meeting with local First Nations, local communities, local, provincial and federal governments, and other stakeholder groups.

-The objective of these early engagements is to introduce the proposed project and provide an opportunity for communities and stakeholder groups to contribute local knowledge and provide valuable input early in the development process.
+The objective of these early engagements is to introduce the proposed project and provide an opportunity for interested parties to contribute local knowledge and provide valuable input early in the development process.

 We are focused on developing a project that benefits First Nations, considers local environmental values and contributes to the communities in which we work.